K-stability of special Gushel-Mukai manifolds: Introduction

 Our first main result proves the K-stability for a general member of special GM manifolds.

-\begin{thm} A general special GM manifold of dimension $4$, $5$, or $6$ is K-stable. \end{thm}
+\begin{thm} A general special GM manifold of dimension $4$, $5$ or $6$ is K-stable. \end{thm}

-Since the parameter space of the special GM $n$-folds is an irreducible closed subvariety of the parameter space of the GM $n$-folds, which is also irreducible (see Section \ref{Section: Preliminaries} for details), we have the following corollary by openness of K-stability \cite{BL18b, BLX19, LXZ21}.
+Since the parameter space of the special GM $n$-folds is an irreducible closed subvariety of the parameter space of the GM $n$-folds, which is also irreducible (see Section~\ref{Section: Preliminaries} for details), we have the following corollary by the openness of K-stability; see \cite{BL18b, BLX19, LXZ21}.

-\begin{cor} A general GM manifold of dimension $4$, $5$, or $6$ is K-stable. \end{cor}
+\begin{cor} A general GM manifold of dimension $4$, $5$ or $6$ is K-stable. \end{cor}

-Recall that a special GM $n$-fold $X_n$ admits a double cover $X_n\to M_n$ branched along an ordinary GM $(n-1)$-fold $Q_{n-1}$ (see Section \ref{Section: Preliminaries}).
+Recall that a special GM $n$-fold $X_n$ admits a double cover $X_n\to M_n$ branched along an ordinary GM $(n-1)$-fold $Q_{n-1}$ (see Section~\ref{Section: Preliminaries}).
 By \cite[Theorem 1.2]{LZ20} and \cite{Zhu21}, we know that the K-polystability of $X_n$ is equivalent to the K-polystability of the log Fano pair $(M_n, \frac{1}{2}Q_{n-1})$.
-Hence it's natural to study the K-stability of quintic Del Pezzo manifolds $M_n$ at first.
+Hence it is natural to first study the K-stability of quintic Del Pezzo manifolds $M_n$.

-The quintic Del Pezzo surfaces and threefolds are K-polystable, which were proved by \cite{Tia90} and \cite{CS09} respectively.
+The quintic Del Pezzo surfaces and threefolds are K-polystable, which were proved by \cite{Tia90} and \cite{CS09}, respectively.
 However, the quintic Del Pezzo fourfolds and fivefolds are K-unstable.
-They are among the first examples of K-unstable Fano manifolds with Picard number one found by K. Fujita \cite{Fuj17}.
-He found a $2$-plane $S\seq M_4\seq M_5$ (which is of “non-vertex type”, see Section \ref{Subsection: Properties of Del Pezzo fourfolds} for detail) such that $\beta(E_S)<0$, where $E_S$ is the exceptional divisor of the blowup of $M_4$ or $M_5$ along $S$.
-We further show that \begin{thm} The delta invariant of $M_4$ is $\delta(M_4)=\frac{25}{27}$, which is minimized by $E_S$. \end{thm} However, the delta invariant of $M_5$ is not minimized by $E_S$ (where $\frac{A_{M_5}(E_S)}{S(E_S)} = \frac{45}{46}$, see Section \ref{Subsection: Aut of M_5} for details).
-There exists a $3$-space $W=\IP^3\seq M_5$ such that $\frac{A_{M_5}(E_W)}{S(E_W)}=\frac{15}{16} < \frac{45}{46} $, where $E_W$ is the exceptional divisor of the blowup of $M_5$ along $W$.
-We show that \begin{thm} The delta invariant of $M_5$ is $\delta(M_5)=\frac{15}{16}$, which is minimized by $E_W$. \end{thm}
+They are among the first examples of K-unstable Fano manifolds with Picard number $1$ found by K.~Fujita \cite{Fuj17}.
+He found a $2$-plane $S\seq M_4\seq M_5$ (which is of ``non-vertex type'', see Section~\ref{Subsection: Properties of Del Pezzo fourfolds} for details) such that $\beta(E_S)<0$, where $E_S$ is the exceptional divisor of the blowup of $M_4$ or $M_5$ along $S$.
+We further show the following.